crusher0311/heart-helper/replit.md

 - `script_feedback` - User feedback on generated scripts

 Tekmetric's external IDs are used as primary keys for vehicle/RO data.

+**Service Writer Lookup**: The Tekmetric `/employees` list only returns current employees (~30), but `/employees/{id}` returns any employee by ID including former staff.
+Employee names are cached in-memory and persisted to the `employees` table for fast lookups.

 ## External Dependencies